 Check out our blog on How to Transform from Indoor to Outdoor Rock Climbing

-Top tip: Naturally, outdoor bouldering carries added risks: it’s important to use bouldering mats and to learn how to safely fall and effectively spot other climbers by protecting their head and guiding them towards the mat when they land.
-Practise spotting indoors and on low-level bouldering problems first, ideally with an experienced climbing partner.
+Top tip: Naturally, outdoor bouldering carries added risks; it’s important to use bouldering mats and to learn how to fall safely, as well as effectively spot other climbers by protecting their head and guiding them towards the mat when they land.
+Practice spotting indoors and on low-level bouldering problems first, ideally with an experienced climbing partner.

 Bonehill Rocks (SX731774) has 100+ bouldering problems, ranging from simple scrambles to some considerably more challenging climbs.
 These granite tors sit in open moorland and just north of a car park for easy access.

 Top tip: When you complete a bouldering problem indoors, you match the top hold before dropping or climbing down.
 Outside, you complete a problem by standing on its highest point, known as ‘topping out’.
 Boulder tops can be smooth without anything to hold, so topping out takes practise – start on low-level problems first.

 It may not be the best bouldering in Britain, but the area’s softer sandstone presents problems which can expose weaknesses in technique, footwork and core strength.
 This is why some of the UK’s top climbers cut their teeth here, not to mention its easy access for Londoners (there is easy access limestone bouldering at the Cuttings on the Isle of Portland too).